pcraciunoiu/embrangler_pelican/content/posts/2024-07-30-q2-reflections.md

 * Still tensing myself up, chasing stuff during the workday and sometimes after, trying to keep busy.
 * Had a difficult disagreement with my partner, still processing that.
-* Didn't really meet new people, outside of my trip.
 * Would still like to see my parents more

 ## Mental: Tranquility, Roots and Leadership